12 November 2025

 SIP, STP, and SWP—Which Systematic Plan Wins in 2025?

-The modern mutual fund industry offers three powerful, systematic processes; SIP, STP, and SWP.
+The modern mutual fund industry offers three powerful, systematic processes; Systematic Investment Plan (SIP), Systematic Transfer Plan (STP), and Systematic Withdrawal Plan (SWP).
 For new investors, these letters can feel like an alphabet soup of jargon, but these three investment strategies represent three distinct phases of your financial life: accumulation, transition, and distribution.
 The question isn’t whether SIP or SWP is better or not—it completely depends on your goal.
 They are designed to guide your money into the market and out when you need it.

 The Systematic Investment Plan (SIP) is the most popular method, and that is designed for long-term wealth creation.